-Causes for Concern: Irish Politics, Culture and Society collects some of the best and most insightful writing on Irish society, culture, human rights and the larger context of Ireland in Europe and the wider world from Michael D. Higgins, Ireland's ninth president.
-It is also available in hardback.
+Causes for Concern: Irish Politics, Culture and Society collects some of the best and most insightful writing on Irish society, culture, human rights and the larger context of Ireland in Europe and the wider world from Michael D. Higgins, Ireland’s ninth president.

 While four of the signatories of the 1916 Proclamation were poets, you would be hard-pressed to find the same number in today’s Dáil chamber.
 A man who fits the bill as poet and politician is Michael D. Higgins, perhaps one of the few public representatives today who enjoys widespread respect across all political persuasions.